Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Evaluation

 \subsubsection{Results for domain adaptation}

-To evaluate the model adaptation performance on the Ida-BD dataset, we experimented with three training settings for our model using Siamese UNet as a baseline model.
-First, we trained the model on Ida-BD data from scratch and tested it.
-In the second setting, we initialized the model with weights from the pre-trained model on xBD data and compared its performance.
-Finally, we evaluated the pre-trained model directly without any fine-tuning on the Ida-BD dataset.
-Since the percentage of destroyed category is relatively lower than the rest of the classes (Table \ref{tab_xbd_class_dist}), we merged the destroyed class with major damage class and thus framed the problem as four-class classification (i.e., background, no damage, minor damage, major damage) for the fine-tuning.
-As shown in Table \ref{tab_domainadapt_results}, the best performance was obtained by initializing the model with weights from the network trained on xBD data are then fine-tuned on the Ida-BD dataset.
-Pre-training on the large-scale xBD dataset provides the model a good prior, and the model is able to better generalize.
+The purpose of this section is to demonstrate a simple approach to using the model on new and small datasets like Ida-BD.
+Please note that the model is not necessarily better than the rest of the models for this task and the authors only present one of the methods for transferring learning on new datasets.
+To evaluate the model adaptation performance on the Ida-BD dataset, this work experiments with three training settings for our model and the Siamese UNet as a baseline model.
+For both the models, first, this work trained the model on Ida-BD data from scratch and tested it.
+In the second setting, this work initializes the models with weights from the pre-trained model on xBD data and compared their performance.
+Finally, this work evaluated the pre-trained model directly without any fine-tuning on the Ida-BD dataset.
+As shown in Table \ref{tab_domainadapt_results} for both the models, the best performance was obtained by initializing the model with weights from the network trained on xBD data and then fine-tuning on the Ida-BD dataset.
+This shows that to use models for small datasets like Ida-BD, pre-training on the large-scale xBD dataset provides a good prior, and hence models are able to better generalize to new datasets.
 The qualitative results are displayed in Figure \ref{fig_DA_results}.